thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 Not really.
 Everything you write is a kind of plugin.

 However, there are python libraries which you can “import.”
 There is a whole python library you can load.
 There are also third party libraries.
-Drawbot has built-in things like Math and Random number generators
+DrawBot has built-in things like Math and Random number generators

 ### Q: how do we draw rounded rectangles?

 There’s not really a way.
 This is pretty primitive.

-One tip: type `print dir()` to see all your options in the console.
+One tip: type `print(dir())` to see all your options in the console.

 ### Q: Can you import a PDF vector and interact with it?